 Coppicing has revealed more sky and light; lifting the atmosphere of the spaces outside and the rooms indoors.
 Chairs invite reading or chats.
 I’m typing up the book I drafted this year, ready to edit.
 Home education continues, with gardening and chores peppering the days.
 I connect with family and friends regularly.
 There’s a quiet rhythm to the second half of the year, that I love to embrace.
-There are books to curl up with, episodes and laughter to share.
 Always underneath, the soft presence of the season; loosening threads that unravel, so I can weave something inspired by the regeneration I see in nature.

 World events are beyond my control.
-Like everyone, I’m finding them hard to deal with, so I’m meditating more.
-Sending care parcels to people.
+Like everyone, I’m finding them hard to deal with.
+I’m meditating more and sending care and food parcels.
 Whether you celebrate Halloween, Samhain or light candles for loved ones past (as I do), enjoy October.
-It’s message – to release what cannot continue and remember those no longer with us – is especially poignant this year.
-Despite all we’ve collectively faced, there are actions and ideas we can bed into the soil of our psyche, ready for the sun’s warmth.
+It’s message – to release what cannot continue and remember those not with us – is especially poignant.
+Despite all we’ve collectively faced, there are ideas we can bed into the soil of our psyche, ready for the sun’s warmth.

 Autumn whispers – you are here – and I am so grateful that I am.
 So while I am, I’m going to make the most of it; embrace the flora, fauna and folk surrounding me.
 We still face challenges, though the more we are willing to release now, the greater our energy together, to rebuild come Spring. 🙂